crizmo/PingPal/README.md

 # Repler

-Keep your Repl.it / any other projects alive with this simple Repl pinger.
+Keep your Replit / any other projects alive with this simple pinger.

 # Usage